alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Provide Self-Service Methods

-You can provide a web form, binary or script, API, or even just documentation that tells users how to issue pull requests to your service’s configuration files.
+You can provide a web form, binary or script, API, or even just documentation that tells users how to issue pull requests to your service's configuration files.
 For example, rather than asking engineers to file a ticket to provision a new virtual machine for their development work, give them a simple web form or script that triggers the provisioning.
 Allow the script to gracefully degrade to a ticket for specialized requests or if a failure occurs.

 ### Get Support from Management and Colleagues

 It is important for everyone in the organization to agree that toil reduction is a worthwhile goal.
 Manager support is crucial in defending staff from new demands.
 Use objective metrics about toil to make the case for pushback.

 To create strong business cases for toil reduction, look for opportunities to couple your strategy with other desirable features or business goals.
-If a complementary goal —for example, security, scalability, or reliability—is compelling to your customers, they’ll be more willing to give up their current toil-generating systems for shiny new ones that aren’t as toil intentive.
+If a complementary goal —for example, security, scalability, or reliability—is compelling to your customers, they'll be more willing to give up their current toil-generating systems for shiny new ones that aren't as toil intentive.
 Then, reducing toil is just a nice side effect of helping users!

 ### Start Small and Then Improve